 Registration is not complete until payment or payment arrangements have been made (see descriptions of the Monthly Payment Plan and verification of employer reimbursement below).
 Payment for continuing and adult education and certificate students must accompany the registration.

-This decision is driven by the service charges imposed by credit card providers, which have become prohibitive for the daily operations of the university.
+This decision was driven by the service charges imposed by credit card providers, which have become prohibitive for the daily operations of the university.
 The university is aware of the convenience of credit and debit cards and will continue to accept these forms of payment only through PayPath.
-As an alternative to credit card payments, The New School offers Electronic Check (eCheck) payments at no additional cost.
+There are alternative payment methods available (listed above) that will allow you to avoid any convenience fees.
+We urge students to take advantage of the Electronic Check (eCheck) payment option, as there are no additional costs.

 Checks for tuition, fees, housing, and meal plans charged to your student account should be mailed to